 Fish has many great qualities, that make it an essential part of a wholesome diet.
-Regular consuption lowers the risk of heart disease and improves the glucose tolerance of diabetics.
-Ample intake can even help prevent prostate cancer and premature births.
 The official nutritional guidelines urge people to eat different types of fish at least two times a week.

 According to consumer research, a whopping 95 % of Finns eat fish and 75 % would like to eat more of it.
 There is indeed room for growth, as most Finns include fish in their meal at most once a week.
 Special attention needs to be directed at the eating habits of children, as the foundation for a healthy diet is built at a young age.